We regret over a quarter of our purchases

 We asked 1000 Americans between the ages of 20 and 36-years old about what they regretted spending money on.
 28,937 data points later, we have some answers.
-You can see below for our summary or play with the data yourself.
-Enjoy!
+Check out our report and summary.

 See our findings

 Set and you will forget.
 Increase happiness by putting bills on autopay.

 Auto Pay Essentials

 Required or planned spending is less regretful.

 Guilty pleasures come with a heaping of regret.

 Common Cents Lab Unveils Millennial Financial Regret Spending Report First of its kind report seeks to measure whether spending can make you happy San Francisco, CA and Durham, NC — Sept 12th, 2017 — Common Cents Lab, a financial research lab at Duke University supported by MetLife Foundation, today unveiled its first ever Millennial Regret Spending Report.